ashikuzzaman-abir/routine-planner/README.md

 * [X]  Api integration with Redux Toolkit Query for necessary functionality
 * [X]  Write DockerFile for backend and frontend
 * [X]  Test the system thoroughly
-* [X]  Write README.md file for guidence and ellaboration
+* [X]  Write README.md file for guidence and elaboration

 ### **Technology Stack Used:**